seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **TIMON**
 How dost thou pity him whom thou dost trouble?
-I had rather be alone.
+I had rather be alone. /

 **ALCIBIADES**
-Why, fare thee well:
+/ Why, fare thee well:
-Here is some gold for thee.
+Here is some gold for thee. /

 **TIMON**
-Keep it, I cannot eat it.
+/ Keep it, I cannot eat it.

 **ALCIBIADES**
-When I have laid proud Athens on a heap,–
+When I have laid proud Athens on a heap,--

 **TIMON**
-Warr'st thou 'gainst Athens?
+Warr'st thou 'gainst Athens? /

 **ALCIBIADES**
-Ay, Timon, and have cause.
+/ Ay, Timon, and have cause.

 **TIMON**
 The gods confound them all in thy conquest;
 And thee after, when thou hast conquer'd!

 **ALCIBIADES**
-Why me, Timon?
+Why me, Timon? /

 **TIMON**
-That, by killing of villains,
+/ That, by killing of villains,
 Thou wast born to conquer my country.
-Put up thy gold: go on,–here's gold,–go on;
+Put up thy gold: go on,--here's gold,--go on;
 Be as a planetary plague, when Jove
 Will o'er some high-viced city hang his poison
 In the sick air: let not thy sword skip one:
-Pity not honour'd age for his white beard;
+Pity not honor'd age for his white beard;
 He is an usurer: strike me the counterfeit matron;
 It is her habit only that is honest,
 Herself's a bawd: let not the virgin's cheek